sensu/sensu-docs/content/sensu-go/5.0/guides/monitor-external-resources.md

 sudo chmod +x /usr/local/bin/http_check.sh
 {{< /highlight >}}

-_PRO TIP: While this command is appropriate when running a few agents, you should consider using [Sensu assets][5] or a [configuration management][15] tool to provide runtime dependencies for checks in bigger environments._
+_PRO TIP: While this command may be appropriate when running a few agents, you should consider using [Sensu assets][5] or a [configuration management][15] tool to provide runtime dependencies for checks in bigger environments._